hongjsk/tjwave/README.md

     # On your local machine rename the config.default.js file to config.js.
     cp config.default.js config.js

-    Open config.js using your favorite text editor # (e.g // nano) and update it with your Bluemix credentials for the Watson services you use. nano config.js
+    Open config.js using your favorite text editor # (e.g // nano) and update it with your IBM Cloud credentials for the Watson services you use. nano config.js

 Note: do not add your credentials to the config.default.js file.